Kyoshido/CDS2024-Anonymization-of-longitudial-demographical-data/README.md

-# Anonymization of longitudial demographical data
+# Anonymization of longitudinal demographic data

 ## ČDS 2024
 ## 22 – 24 MAY 2024